 History of Skull Tattoos

-The English word Skull is most likely derived from the Old Norse word ‘Skalli’, which meant bald.
-The image of the Skull has long been associated with death.
-This probably began with the use of the skull and crossbones to mark the entrances of Spanish cemeteries – a tradition which goes back many centuries.
-As Spanish colonies spread around the world, the image of a skull and crossbones quickly came to signify death elsewhere.
+The English word Skull most likely derived from the Old Norse word ‘Skalli,’ which meant bald.
+The image of the Skull has been associated with death for many years.
+It probably began with the use of the Skull and crossbones to mark the entrances of Spanish cemeteries – a tradition that goes back many centuries.
+As Spanish colonies spread worldwide, the image of a skull and crossbones quickly came to signify death elsewhere.

-The image of a skull – both on it’s own and sometimes with crossbones – was used by pirates on their Jolly Roger flags in the 17th and 18th centuries.
-These flags were flown to inspire terror and encourage their victims to surrender quickly.
-The flag warned that if the victims gave the pirates too much trouble resisting they would all be slaughtered!
-Many different styles of Jolly Roger were used and some of these can be great inspiration for skull tattoo ideas today.
-Because of the life-style they led – living on the fringes of society and creating their own rules – pirates remain a source of inspiration to many people today!
-A pirate inspired tattoo can be a great way for a person to express their own ideals of freedom and individuality.
+In the 17th and 18th centuries, pirates used a skull’s image sometimes with crossbones on their Jolly Roger flags.
+They flew these flags to inspire terror and encourage their victims to surrender quickly.
+The flag warned that if the victims gave the pirates too much trouble resisting, they would all be slaughtered!
+There are many different styles of Jolly Roger, and some of these can be great inspiration for skull tattoo ideas today.

-Because of it’s association with death the skull also became popular with many armies around the world.
-In Germany the symbol of a skull, both on it’s own and with crossbones, was called a Totenkopf (German for Deaths head).
-Hussars of Frederick the Great are pictured in 1744, wearing grim black uniforms and with Totenkopf designs on their hats.
-The association of the Skull and Crossbones motif with death continued in 1829, when New York State required a Skull and crossbones be used to label containers of poisonous substances.
-This tradition of the Skull and Crossbones as a warning against poison and death continues in many countries today.
+Because of its association with death, the Skull also became popular with many armies around the world.
+In Germany, the symbol of a skull was called a Totenkopf (German for Death’s head).
+Hussars of Frederick the Great are pictured in 1744, wearing grim black uniforms and Totenkopf designs on their hats.
+The association of the Skull and Crossbones motif with death continued in 1829 when New York State started using the image of a Skull and crossbones to label containers of poisonous substances.
+This tradition of the Skull and Crossbones as a warning against poison and death still continues today.

 Actor Ben Affleck has a Skull and crossbones tattoo design on his right arm.